16samzahid/HORSERACESIMULATOR/PART2/README.md

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies
+- `src/Horse.java`: the class for the Horse objects
+- `src/Race.java`: the class for the Race object
+- `src/HorseRaceGUI.java`: the class for the GUI itself

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.